AkashKumar6095/DoctorAppointment/README.md

 JavaScript,JQuery,Ajax(For providing User Interactivity to the Webpages)

-MySql (To Fetch Data from the Database)
+MySql (To Fetch the Data from the Database)

 The Following Softwares were used: